Vladimir Vernadsky: Scientific activities

 In 1898, Vernadsky moved to Moscow in order to teach at Moscow University.
 As head of the mineralogical office, he had the opportunity to restore the Freyesleben collection where he fully cataloged and systemized it.
 During his work as a professor at Moscow University, he conducted 65 field excursions across Russia with students to Siberia, Urals, Caucasus, and Crimea.

 Through his work, Vernadsky first popularized the concept of the noosphere and deepened the idea of the biosphere to the meaning largely recognized by today's scientific community.
 The word 'biosphere' was invented by Austrian geologist Eduard Suess, whom Vernadsky met in 1911.

 In Vernadsky's theory of the Earth's development, the noosphere is the third stage in the earth's development, after the geosphere (inanimate matter) and the biosphere (biological life).
 Just as the emergence of life fundamentally transformed the geosphere, the emergence of human cognition will fundamentally transform the biosphere.
 In this theory, the principles of both life and cognition are essential features of the Earth's evolution and must have been implicit in the earth all along.

 Vernadsky's visionary pronouncements were not widely accepted in the West.
 However, he was one of the first scientists to recognize that the oxygen, nitrogen and carbon dioxide in the Earth's atmosphere result from biological processes.
 During the 1920s he published works arguing that living organisms could reshape the planets as surely as any physical force.
 Vernadsky was an important pioneer of the scientific bases for the environmental sciences.

-Vernadsky was a member of the Russian and Soviet Academies of Sciences since 1912 and was a founder and first president of the Ukrainian Academy of Sciences in Kyiv, Ukraine (1918).
+Vernadsky was a member of the Russian Academy of Sciences since 1912, was a founder and first president of the Ukrainian Academy of Sciences, and was later a member of the Academy of Sciences of the Soviet Union.
 He was a founder of the National Library of Ukrainian State and worked closely with the Tavrida University in Crimea.
-During the Russian Civil War, he hosted gatherings of the young intellectuals who later founded the émigré Eurasianism movement.
+During the Russian Civil War, he hosted gatherings of the young intellectuals who later founded Eurasianism in emigration.

 In the late 1930s and early 1940s Vernadsky played an early advisory role in the Soviet atomic bomb project, as one of the most forceful voices arguing for the exploitation of nuclear power, the surveying of Soviet uranium sources, and having nuclear fission research conducted at his Radium Institute.
 He died, however, before a full project was pursued.

 On religious views, Vernadsky was an atheist.
 He was interested in Hinduism and Rig Veda.

 Vernadsky's son George Vernadsky (1887–1973) emigrated to the United States where he published numerous books on medieval and modern Russian history.

 Vernadsky family in Poltava in 1908.
 Right-left: Vladimir, his daughter Nina, wife Nataliia and her brother Pavlo, son George.

-The National Library of Ukraine, the Tavrida National University in Crimea and many streets and avenues in Ukraine and Russia are named in honor of Vladimir Vernadsky.

-UNESCO sponsored an international scientific conference, "Globalistics-2013", at Moscow State University on 23–25 October 2013, in honor of Vernadsky's 150th birthday.